sSharonV/SOS-Offline-LiveCD/README.md

 	 ```bash
 	 apt install live-build live-config
 	 ```
-- [ ] Check if defined archives of debian mirror includes "non-free-firmware"
+- [ ] Check if defined archives of Debian mirror include "non-free-firmware"
-	>if it's missing the build process will tell you about that
+	> If it's missing the build process will tell you about that

-	the error that is catched during the build process
+	the error that is caught during the build process
 	```bash
 	[2222-00-11 11:22:33] lb chroot_install-packages install
 	P: Begin installing packages (install pass)...